sloppylopez/elephantseed/README.md

 * Execute 'install_global_dependencies' in your resulting root folder

+## During installation:

+* If Slush installer asks you to overwrite files due to conflicts press 'a' (Overwrite All) This is due the fact that I have to have them duplicated for my project codeclimate measurements, and for the resulting seed you are using and the routes are different, I will try to provide a better solution in the future but this is fair enough for now.

 ## Npm commands

 Disable dependencies cache, unbundle and unminify js files , scss2css: